 An antiracist foundation empowers us to address other areas of inequity – for example transphobia or ableism - in an intersectional and proactive way.

+Racial equity is when two or more racial groups are standing on approximately equal footing.
+Racial inequity is when two or more racial groups are not on approximately equal footing.
+An antiracist policy is any measure that produces or sustains racial equity between racial groups.3 A racist policy is any measure that produces or sustains racial inequity between racial groups.
 There is no such thing as a nonracist or race-neutral policy.
-Every policy in every institution in every community is producing or sustaining either racial inequity or equity between racial groups.
+Every policy in every institution in every community is producing or sustaining either racial inequity or equity between racial groups. - Address

 Once you have identified key areas of inequity and understood the processes that lead to and maintain them, it’s time to address them in your cataloguing.
 This step will look different depending on the processes you’ve identified, the needs of your communities, and the amount of resourcing you have available.